Bars in Wrigleyville to watch the Cubs

 Neighborhood folk and game-day revelers flock to this bar for its impressive selection of local beers on tap from brewers like Lo Rez, Pipeworks, Off Color, Maplewood and Moody Tongue.
 All beered out?
 Ask for a draft cocktail; there are four classic options from the mix masters at Billy Sunday.
 The abbreviated food menu—which includes lamb sticks, a warm pretzel and honey or pork pig tails—isn't much to look at, so plan your imbibing accordingly.

 Since opening in 1951, not much about this Wrigleyville dive has changed.
 The dartboards, pool table, jukebox and regulars are still a blast from decades past.
 A few notable modern conveniences (i.e. TVs and the fact that they accept credit cards) make it an excellent choice for game day.
+And if you're a fan of Malört, make sure to ask about the bar's latest concoction involving Chicago's favorite bitter liquor.

 For those experiencing Cubby withdrawal, here's a place to liquor up while looking longingly at Wrigley Field across the street.
 During baseball season, you could book one of two private rooms, each with a small bar, 15 seats and five TVs, and order some burgers, corn dogs or pulled-pork sandwiches while watching the game.
 Or do it now and watch a video of winning games.